-In preparation for the 2020/2021 IDP Review, the elections of the National and Local Government was taken into cognisance.
+In preparation for the 2021/2022 IDP review, the elections of the National and Local Government were considered.
 The provision was made by the municipality for the 2019 and 2021 elections, since the strategic development plan (IDP) which extends over five years aligning with the term of Council.
 Each year, we give a concrete expression of how we intend to give life to that 5-year plan within the permits and limits of every financial year.
 The provision was made through our grant funding and other sources of income such as our own funding source.
 The idea is that every year during the IDP review and Budget preparation, we will keep on monitoring the provision made by the district.

-In a nutshell, the uThukela district municipality makes provision for bulk water supply infrastructure projects every financial year, the list and the budget of the water and sanitation infrastructure projects are contained in this IDP Review document.
+Briefly, the uThukela district municipality makes provision for bulk water supply infrastructure projects every financial year, the list and the budget of the water and sanitation infrastructure projects are contained in this IDP document.